ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns

+To complete the evaluation, we compare \oursystem with the supervised approach by Giannakopoulos and Maliatsos~\cite{giannakopoulos2023usage}.
+Their method uses a private dataset linking vulnerabilities to custom-defined threats for training and testing, addressing a slightly different task --mapping CVE descriptions to threats rather than CAPEC attack patterns.

+Since their dataset and model are unavailable, we created a preprocessing step to enable comparison.
+With the support of three security experts, we mapped CAPEC attack patterns to the threats in~\cite{giannakopoulos2023usage}, using the same ground truth.
+We employ \oursystem (ATTACKBERT), which achieved the best overall performance. \review{Given the task differences, we define $recall@k$ as the ratio of vulnerabilities correctly associated with a threat (\emph{TH-X}) within the top $K$ positions, i.e., $\text{Recall@k} = \frac{|V_k|}{|V|}$, and $precision@k$ as the fraction of True Positives in the top $K$ ranks, $\text{Precision@k} = \frac{|V_k|}{|V| \cdot k}$ where $|V_k|$ is the number of vulnerabilities correctly associated with \emph{TH-X} at position $\leq k$ and $|V|$ is the total number of vulnerabilities associated with \emph{TH-X}.}{ We use the same metrics defined in \Cref{sec:exp_settings}, where we consider the different threat descriptions (\emph{TH-X}) instead of attack patterns. }

+\Cref{fig:recall_esorics} compares \oursystem (ATTACKBERT) with the state-of-the-art~\cite{giannakopoulos2023usage} for precision, recall, and F1 with $K{=}1$.
+For $K \geq 5$, \oursystem consistently identifies relevant threats, reaching recall values close to $1$.
+Even for Recall@1, it outperforms SoA in about $90\%$ of cases.
+Notably, our model excels for \textit{TH-05 (``Interception of Information'')} while shows only minor drops for the generic \textit{TH-09 (``Failure of System'')}, where CVE and CAPEC descriptions are less specific.

-In summary, this comparison shows the proposed approach's good performance in solving different tasks, such as the associations of vulnerabilities to threats rather than attack patterns.
-Additionally, it highlights the advantage of using NLP, which does not require a dataset for training and is typically difficult to retrieve as open-source.
-Finally, the keyword search and ranking mechanism represent a valuable solution to improve the effectiveness of existing semantic similarity models.
+In summary, \oursystem demonstrates strong generalization to different tasks, such as mapping vulnerabilities to threats.
+It highlights the benefits of NLP-based methods, which require no training data, and the added value of keyword-based ranking in enhancing semantic similarity models.